 - STANAG 4406 Formal Military Messaging, using STANAG 4406 Annex E.

-- Internet Messaging, using BSMTP and ACP 142.
+- Internet Messaging, including RFC 6477 and other military extensions, using BSMTP and ACP 142.

 - Directory Replication, using incremental update over Email.